jundalisay/spblist/content/en/research/einstein/100/author-005.md

 6. The Minkowski's "world" — a mathematical fantasy of this is in turn a forgery, and7. that the correctly understood mathematics of theory fully confirms all these accusations.

-### 6. Dr. LUDWIG GOLD SCHMIDT: IGNORANCE AND ARBITRARINESS
+### 6. Dr. Ludwig Gold Schmidt: Ignorance And Arbitrariness

 My work refutes Einstein's assertions.